GabeStah/gremlin-chaos-monkey/src/simian-army/index.md

 ## Simian Chaos Strategies

 The original Chaos Monkey was built to inject failure by terminating EC2 instances.
-However, this provides an exceptionally limited simulation scope, so Chaos **Strategies** were added to the Simian Army toolset.
+However, this provides a limited simulation scope, so Chaos **Strategies** were added to the Simian Army toolset.
 Most of these strategies are disabled by default, but they can be toggled in the `SimianArmy/src/main/resources/chaos.properties` configuration file.

 ### Instance Shutdown (Simius Mortus)